HedgeTech-ir/HT-Data-Engine-TSE-IFB-websocket-/README.md

 3. If verification passes, the WebSocket connection is accepted.

-4. The server subscribes to the requested Redis streams internally.

-5. Real-time messages are streamed continuously until the connection is closed.
+4. Real-time messages are streamed continuously until the connection is closed.

 **Important:** Unauthorized connections are closed immediately with **code 1008**.

 ---